 - Network of nine Regional Skills Fora: A network of nine Regional Skills Fora helps regional employers connect with the range of services and supports available across the education and training system.
 Specific initiatives have been devised to support businesses who have been impacted by COVID-19.
 An Engagement Support form has been prepared for businesses to set out their upskilling/reskilling needs, which can be accessed via the individual Regional Skills Fora websites, along with contact information for each Forum Manager and information on COVID-19 relevant training opportunities in the regions:

-- Skillnet Networks: 72 distinct Skillnet Networks work with businesses in specific sectors, developing bespoke, State subsidised solutions to meet existing and emerging skills needs.
-The COVID-19 pandemic has disrupted businesses in every sector.
+- Skillnet Networks: Over 70 distinct Skillnet Networks work with businesses in specific sectors, developing bespoke, State subsidised solutions to meet existing and emerging skills needs.
+The COVID-19 pandemic disrupted businesses in every sector.
 Adapting to the new economic reality has meant that it is more important than ever to develop and upskill employees.
 The establishment of different Workforce Management processes and the move towards the wider adoption of technology will be necessary.
-Skillnet Ireland has many networks already existing that can prepare businesses and allow for their workforce to be more agile, flexible and skilled: Skillnet Ireland Covid-19 Supports.
+Skillnet Ireland has many networks already existing that can prepare businesses and allow for their workforce to be more agile, flexible and skilled: Skillnet Ireland COVID-19 Supports.